jkunimune/Calculator/README.md

-# Math-Assist
+# math-assist
-An easy-to-use and not-garbage program to do math.
+an easy-to-use and not-garbage program to do math.

-## Installation
+## installation
-_Math-Assist_ has no dependencies, and can be used by simply downloading MathAssist.jar from the main repository.
-If you have the JRE installed, you can run it by simply double-clicking.
+_math-assist_ has no dependencies for users, and can be used by simply downloading mathassist.jar from the main repository. if you have jre 1.8 installed, you can run it by simply double-clicking.

+if you want to edit the eclipse files, you will need the [jzy3d](https://github.com/jzy3d/jzy3d-api) plotting library, and you'll need to add it as a Maven dependency.
+I barely understand Maven myself, so if you don't know how to do that, sucks to be you.

-## Instructions
+## instructions
-_Math-Assist_ has a simple and intuitive GUI of three main parts.
-In the lower left-hand corner, you will find your command line.
-Enter any equations, commands, or assignments here.
-Above this terminal is your history, which shows all previous commands.
-To the right is the graphical display, which will graphically depict whatever is selected.
-Finally, in the bottom right is your heap, which shows any variables that have been defined.
-Built-in symbols and functions can be found in the menus at the top, as can more modes and options.
+_math-assist_ has a simple and intuitive gui of three main parts. in the lower left-hand corner, you will find your command line. enter any equations, commands, or assignments here. above this terminal is your history, which shows all previous commands. to the right is the graphical display, which will graphically depict whatever is selected. finally, in the bottom right is your heap, which shows any variables that have been defined. built-in symbols and functions can be found in the menus at the top, as can more modes and options.

-## Features
+## features
-_Math-Assist_ comes equipped with any and all capabilities you could ever want (within reason), regardless of whether you are a mere layman or a PhD.
-Features include:
+_math-assist_ comes equipped with any and all capabilities you could ever want (within reason), regardless of whether you are a mere layman or a phd. features include:
   - simplifying expressions
   - storing variables
   - plotting in up to 4 dimensions